 If all of the lever machines go haywire or break, an increasing likelihood as they advance in age, then voters have to cast their votes by emergency paper ballots.
-The emergency ballots go into a cardboard box, which also holds the paper produced by the ballot marking devices.
+The ballots go into a cardboard box, which also holds the paper produced by the ballot marking devices.
 If voters make a mistake on any ballot they’re allowed up to two more retries.
-Their goof ballots are marked “Void” and then consigned to yet another envelope, the “VOID” envelope.
+Their goof ballots are marked “Void” and then consigned to the “VOID” envelope.

 We’re at the two-hour mark in the class at this point, and while I’d initially laughed at the idea of the 25-question open book test, I’m now starting to get a little worried.